Learn about the Belgian minimum wage and the average salary you can expect to earn as an expat in Belgium

 - Building sector

 - Furniture and wood processing

 Employees who are unsure of whether their industry belongs to a collective agreement can contact the Social Legislation Inspectorate via e-mail at [email protected]

 Average salary in Belgium

-According to data from the Average Salary Survey website, the average gross salary in Belgium is €61,357 a year, or €37,923 after tax.
+According to data from the Average Salary Survey website, the average gross salary in Belgium is €61,357 a year.
+This is €37,923 after taxes.

 High paying jobs include the following:

 - Company director: €129,150